Jaylen313/LordOfSpace/README.md

 1. Clone or download the repository.
 2. Navigate to the project directory.
 3. Compile the game using `javac --module-path "/path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web LordOfSpaceApp.java`.
-4. Run the game using  `javac --module-path "/path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web -cp.
+4. Run the game using  `java --module-path "/path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web -cp.
 LordOfSpaceApp`.
 Replace `/path/to/javafx-sdk/lib` with the actual path to the JavaFX SDK library on your machine.

 ##Spaceships